derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

 Mixture Models
 --------------

-On occarion, it can appear as though there are one, or two different distributions in the data you are using.
+On occasion, it can appear as though there are one, or two different distributions in the data you are using.
 On these occasions it can be useful to use a different type of distribuiton; or really, distributions.
 A mixture model is a distribution made from the partial combination of several distributions.
 Intuitively, it can be understood as a distribution where there is a proportion that fail for each kind of distribution.
 So 60% may come from a Weibull(3, 4) distribution but then another 40% come from a Weibull(19, 2) distribution.

 SurPyval uses Expectation-Maximisation to

 .. code:: python

+    import surpyval as surv
+    import numpy as np
+    from matplotlib import pyplot as plt

     x = [1, 2, 3, 4, 5, 6, 6, 7, 8, 10, 13, 15, 16, 17 ,17, 18, 19]
     x_ = np.linspace(np.min(x), np.max(x))